HL7/fhir-us-mcc/input/pagecontent/index.md

 #####  General US Core IG Conformance

-This guide will adhere to or build on US conformance requirements, most of its [General Guidance](https://www.hl7.org/fhir/us/core/general-guidance.html) and it’s [Capability Statements](https://www.hl7.org/fhir/us/core/capstatements.html) where applicable.
+This guide will adhere to or build on US conformance requirements, most of its [General Guidance](https://www.hl7.org/fhir/us/core/general-guidance.html) and its [Capability Statements](https://www.hl7.org/fhir/us/core/capstatements.html) where applicable.

 #####  Provenance